-Installation at developers’ expense
+10-3-2: INSTALLATION AT DEVELOPERS’ EXPENSE

-The installation of required improvements shall be at the developer’s expense except that the Town may choose to participate in the cost of certain improvements in order to correct deficiencies in areas outside the development or to provide Newton for future development in accordance with the capital facilities plan or general plan.
+The installation of required improvements shall be at the developer’s expense except that the Town may choose to participate in the cost of certain improvements in order to correct deficiencies in areas outside the development or to provide Newton for future development in accordance with the Capital Facilities Plan or General Plan.
 Where off-site improvements, such as utility extensions, are constructed at the developer’s expense, provisions may be included in an agreement for reimbursement by landowners whose property subsequently benefits from the improvements.

-Improvement Surety

-When in the judgment of the Newton Town Council, it is not feasible to complete improvements and/or conditions imposed by ordinance or the land use authority prior to the issuance of a permit or recordation of a plat, improvement security may be accepted as part of an improvement agreement pursuant to this section to guarantee completion of the improvements and/or conditions.

-Authorization to Accept Surety: The director is authorized to accept improvement surety and to enter into improvement agreements to the completion of improvements and/or conditions imposed by ordinance or by a land use authority.
+10-3-3: IMPROVEMENT SURETY:

+Before a subdivision plat may be recorded, and before a building permit may be issued, all improvements required by this Title or other Town ordinances shall be either:

+Completed, inspected, and accepted by the Town, or

+The Town must issue a building permit, even if the improvement is not complete as long as the improvement is not essential for issuing a building permit under the building and fire codes and if it meets Subsection 10-3-3 A 2.

+Guaranteed according to Section 10-3-3.

+The decision whether to guarantee an improvement or to complete it before recording and obtaining a building permit rests solely with the applicant.

-Acceptable Types Of Surety: The following types of improvement surety reflecting one hundred ten percent (110%) of the average of the bid estimates may be accepted:
+Acceptable Types Of Surety: The following types of improvement guarantee reflecting one hundred ten percent (110%) of the average of the bid estimates may be accepted:

 Irrevocable letter of credit issued by a federally insured financial institution.